UniversalPayload/spec/docs/index.rst

 **Scope**

-This document defines technical specifications for a Universal Payload to be used as a common payload handoff interface in between Platform Init and Payload.
+blabagregje This document defines technical specifications for a Universal Payload to be used as a common payload handoff interface in between Platform Init and Payload.

 .. toctree::